shivam-i/ChatGPT-Clone/README.md

 ## Prerequisites

-- get your api key from https://openai.com/api/
+- Get your api key from https://openai.com/api/ [Optional]

 Make sure you have installed all of the following prerequisites on your development machine: